Reservations are recommended, except Fridays usually feature a food popup 5-8 pm, first come, first served (no reservations).

 Made from 70% Grenache Blanc, 16% Viognier, and 14% Roussanne, our 2019 RRV Reserve Cuvée Blanche is a uniquely Californian rendition of the great white blends of Châteauneuf du Pape.
 The 2019 vintage is a rare wine for us only our second vintage of this wine, but one with a remarkable difference from its predecessor.
 In 2019, the Grenache Blanc component spent 24 hours on the skins, yielding a golden richness in the finished wine.
 As such, the Viognier and its opulence have been attenuated slightly.
 Even so, this wine has a fairly rich profile, with notes of golden raspberry, spiced pear, green tea, and delicate allspice.

 The Pinot Noir at Kirk Williams Ranch is deeply flavorful with rich fruit, complex earthiness, and alluring spice.
 Kirk Williams Ranch is adjacent to the famed Garys' Vineyard (the land of which Kirk also owns) and just south of the renowned Rosella's Vineyard.
 Under Kirk's care and guidance, this vineyard has established its own outstanding reputation.
 We make this Pinot Noir from Pommard 4, 667, and 777 cuttings.
-The 2021 vintage was fermented with 19% whole clusters.
-It is a deeply flavorful, complex wine, with rich notes of cherry, ripe plum, bramble, and violets, complemented by earthy notes of brioche and baking spice.
+The 2022 vintage was fermented with 10% whole clusters and has a focus on the 777 cutting.
+We expect it to be among the classics from this vineyard, showing spiced cherry, ripe plum, bramble, violets, loaminess, and baking spice.

 There is so much demand for Pinot Noir in the Santa Lucia Highlands that sometimes it's easy to forget how delightful the cool-climate Syrah is here too.
 Sadly, many growers have grafted over their Syrah to other things.
 We make our Tondre Grapefield Syrah from a field blend of uncertain heritage.
-It is the darkest, spiciest red we produce.
 We were excited to discover this small block in 2016, the same vintage when we started our Syrah at Las Madres Vineyard in Carneros to the north.
 We have made both wines ever since.
-The 2021 vintage shows less spice than some years, and features rich blackberry and bramble, with a hint of toasty pie crust.
+2022 yielded a unique Syrah here, surprisingly reflective of Cabernet Sauvignon, with enchanting notes of black currant, cassis, vanilla, cocoa nibs, and earthy, toasted brioche.

 coterie noun.